 Cook the chicken breasts

-- Mix together the cake flour, salt, and black pepper.
+- Mix together the cake flour, salt, black pepper, dried rosemary, dried oregano, and dried thyme.
 Make sure the flour is well seasoned.

 - Heat the olive oil in a frying pan over medium-high heat.

 - Dredge the tenderized chicken in the seasoned flour.
 Shake off any excess flour that gets stuck on the chicken breasts.

 - Place the flour-coated chicken in the preheated pan.
 Allow them to cook for about 4-5 minutes per side.
 They should be golden brown.